AlonBS/Ray_Tracer/README.md

 		"MR" (Default) - Mirrored repeated pattern.
 Same as before, but will be mirrored when integer part it odd.
 		"CE" - Clamp to edge.
 For values greater than 1 or smaller than 0, the value will be clamp to [0,1].
-		Note that scale for this object can be used to strech the texture, as it won't have any other effect "physically" vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. tri <vertex_1_index_i> <vertex_2_index_i> <vertex_3_index_i> - Creates a triangle using 3 vertices previously defined (using 'vertex' command.
+		Note that scale for this object can be used to strech the texture, as it won't have any other effect "physically" vertex <pos-v3> [<norm-v3>] [<texCoord-v2>] [<tangent-v3>] [<bitangent-v3>]  - Creates a single vertex, we can later be used to create a triangle.
+		Apart from "pos" - all values are optional.
+You can specify normal and texcoors etc. Note that currenlty, the order is that same as written, and if tex coords are specified, then so is normal must be specified. vertexSimple <pos-v3> - Creates a single vertex with only a position (This saves some calculation if possible) tri <vertex_1_index_i> <vertex_2_index_i> <vertex_3_index_i> - Creates a triangle using 3 vertices previously defined (using 'vertex' command.
 The numbering is the same as arrays.
 		The first 'vertex' is indexed 0 etc.